bxdoan/bxdoan/README.md

 <div align="center">

-> Do you need a reason to not want to lose
+> Ask and it will be given to you; search, and you will find; knock and the door will be opened for you.

-> — Shoyo Hinata —
+> — Jesus —

 </div>